ethanmcneal/baby-names/README.md

 2. using official census data, our names are sorted by most popular baby name by country
 3. fluid animations, fast and intuitive.

-# MVP to be released to Apple App store on August 15th!
+# MVP to be submitted to Apple App store on August 15th!
 ### Features:
 - filters: filtering by name, and country,
 - likingNames: Tinder like "rating" system, swipe right to like, left to dislike, fluid and quick animations with no delay after liking,